This weeks’ focus is on chicken facts that perhaps you didn’t know.

 We know that with chickens, their right eye focuses on food and near things, and the left focuses on distance and possible danger.

 But did you know they can see in ultraviolet wavelengths too?

 Humans see in three color bands (red, blue and green); chickens have these too but have UV in addition.

 It is thought that the ultraviolet band helps the mother hen know which chicks are her healthiest so she can concentrate on raising them.

 It may also help her determine which eggs will hatch–a neat trick!
 This could explain why she will kick some eggs out of the nest.

 Chickens have really good memories – they can remember and recognize over 100 different faces (both human and animal).
 That certainly puts my memory to shame!

 A chicken’s hearing is a very valuable sense to have.
 As prey animal, they need to be able to hear acutely.

 Their hearing is so acute they can determine where the sound came from and pinpoint it to within a few feet.

 So what happens when a chicken’s hearing starts to deteriorate?
 Simple, they grow new hearing cells.
-They are able to regenerate cells as they are needed so that the affected bird has near 100% hearing.

 This is currently being studied as it has huge implications for human deafness.